ejacobg/ejacobg.github.io/content/about.md

 ## Me

 My name is Ean Jacob Gayban, but I go by Jacob.
-I'm a graduate from the University of Nevada, Reno, currently living in the Las Vegas area.
-I am **currently seeking employment**, particularly for a junior web or backend development position.
-I've been writing a lot of Go lately, but I've worked with several other languages during my time in college, including JavaScript, C++, C#, Elixir, and Python.
+I currently work as a software developer at [Red Dog Media](https://reddogmediainc.com/) where I maintain various C# applications.
+I've worked with several other languages in college and in my free time including Go, JavaScript, C++, Elixir, and Python.
 I'm open to learning new languages and technologies, and plan to continue learning more to expand my repertoire.
-Currently, I'm revisiting C# since it seems to be a pretty common language in my area.
+Currently, I'm revisiting C# and Vue.js since that's what I'll be using on the job.

 Outside of work (or lack thereof), I enjoy writing programs to make my life easier.
 I've written a web scraper to download recipes as JSON, a bookmark manager/read-it-later application for organizing links to saved articles, and a web application that was used by a local Esports league to rank their players.
-I spend a lot of time reading books on technology and programming (although it's mostly been about Go as of late), and have several books on my ever-growing reading list to get through.
+I spend a lot of time reading books on technology and programming (although it's mostly been about C# as of late), and have several books on my ever-growing reading list to get through.
 I realize that my journey is only just beginning and the fact that there's still so much left to learn excites me.

 In my free time, I enjoy reading (mostly self-help and productivity), playing video games (I want to get back into [Rivals](https://rivalsofaether.com/)), and occasionally watching anime.